KrisWerbrouck1/git-python-pi-web/docs/raspberrypi-gpio/gpio_interfacing.md

 By connecting the anode side of the LED to VCC (+3V3 in this case) via a resistor, we actually do not let the GPIO source the current.
 The current is sourced by the power supply and it is sinked via the GPIO.
 A GPIO is often able to sink much more current than it can source.

 Deciding what GPIO pin to use is not always easy.
-You need to make sure you are connecting to an already used pin or to a pin with a special function.
+You need to make sure you are not connecting to an already used pin or to a pin with a special function.
 A website such as [https://pinout.xyz/](https://pinout.xyz/) can be a nice aid.

 Here we make use of **GPIO4** (BCM23) to connect the cathode of the LED.
 Connecting everything correctly should show a similar result to the image shown below.